JakeEBrooks/JakeEBrooks.github.io/docs/programming_concepts/universal_principles.md

 $$\pi = 3.141592653589793.....$$

 How could you represent this number using binary?
 Without an infinite number of binary digits, **you can't**, just like how it takes an infinite number of normal digits to measure $$\pi$$ with 100% accuracy.
-This leads nicely into the idea of **data types**.
+This leads nicely into the idea of **data types**, which you can think of as a label for some collection of data.
 A data type primarily answers two questions:

 - What is this collection of binary digits representing?
 An integer?
 A decimal value?
 A letter?
 An address?
 - How much storage space do you need to represent this value?
 A bit?
 A byte?
 A kilobyte?